Sea level rise: East Antarctica

 In spite of the net mass gain, some East Antarctica glaciers have lost ice in recent decades due to ocean warming and declining structural support from the local sea ice, such as Denman Glacier, and Totten Glacier.
 Totten Glacier is particularly important because it stabilizes the Aurora Subglacial Basin.
-Subglacial basins like Aurora and Wilkes Basin are major ice reservoirs together holding as much ice as all of West Antarctica.
+Subglacial basins such as Aurora and Wilkes Basin are major ice reservoirs together holding as much ice as all of West Antarctica.
 They are more vulnerable than the rest of East Antarctica.
 Their collective tipping point probably lies at around 3 C-change of global warming.
 It may be as high as 6 C-change or as low as 2 C-change.
 Once this tipping point is crossed, the collapse of these subglacial basins could take place over as little as 500 or as much as 10,000 years.
 The median timeline is 2000 years.
 Depending on how many subglacial basins are vulnerable, this causes sea level rise of between 1.4 m and 6.4 m.

 On the other hand, the whole EAIS would not definitely collapse until global warming reaches 7.5 C-change, with a range between 5 C-change and 10 C-change.
 It would take at least 10,000 years to disappear.
 Some scientists have estimated that warming would have to reach at least 6 C-change to melt two thirds of its volume.

 West Antarctica

 Thwaites Glacier, with its vulnerable bedrock topography visible.

-East Antarctica contains the largest potential source of sea level rise.
-However the West Antarctic ice sheet (WAIS) is substantially more vulnerable.
+East Antarctica contains the largest potential source of sea level rise, but the West Antarctic Ice Sheet (WAIS) is substantially more vulnerable to small and moderate temperature rises.
 Temperatures on West Antarctica have increased significantly, unlike East Antarctica and the Antarctic Peninsula.
-The trend is between 0.08 C-change and 0.96 C-change per decade between 1976 and 2012.
+The trend has been between 0.08 C-change and 0.96 C-change per decade between 1976 and 2012.
 Satellite observations recorded a substantial increase in WAIS melting from 1992 to 2017.
 This resulted in 7.6 ± 3.9 mm of Antarctica sea level rise.
 Outflow glaciers in the Amundsen Sea Embayment played a disproportionate role.